 It should be noted that the previous law granted full right of preference to national reinsurers.
-The two-step approach therefore constitutes a partial reopening of the Indian market to foreign players, since they are now able to compete on the same basis as Indian reinsurers while offering their best terms.
-However, the approach does not provide for equal treatment of Indian and foreign players as there is still an order of preference that favours local reinsurers.
+The two-step approach therefore constitutes a partial reopening of the Indian market to foreign players, since they are now able to compete with Indian reinsurers while offering their best terms.
+However, the approach does not provide for equal treatment of Indian and foreign players as there is still an order of preference that favors local reinsurers.

-For this purpose, the European (re)insurance industry is calling on the Indian authorities to completely remove any form of order of preference and to create a level playing field between national and foreign reinsurers
+For this purpose, the European (re)insurance industry is calling on the Indian authorities to completely remove any form of order of preference and to achieve a level playing field between national and foreign reinsurers.